007revad/Synology_M2_volume/README.md

 | RAID 10     | 4 or more drives | Unlimited      | v1.3.15 and later |
 | RAID F1     | 3 or more drives | Unlimited      | v2 and later (DSM 7 only) |

+If RAID F1 is selected the script enables RAID F1 on Synology models that don't officially support RAID F1.

 ### Confirmed working on

 <details>